Calacanis plays God: How to go from zero to $1M in a weekend thanks to AngelList Syndicates

 Naval Ravikant, AngelList founder, agrees that the logistics of how Syndicates deals will work are still "heavily in flux."

-Although Jason does have a lot of backers, a number of key points are still TBD – i.e.:• Will they see every deal Jason does?
+Although Jason does have a lot of backers, a number of key points are still TBD - i.e.:There's no guarantee that the winning companies will get the $800,000 investment Calacanis says they will.
+That said, even if half of Calacanis' backers opted to pass on the hackathon companies, the winners would still get a substantial investment -- $50,000 -- from the Launch Fund.• Will they see every deal Jason does?
 Or will he curate some?
-On what basis?• Do they know they’re committing to every deal he does?• Does Jason want all of these backers?
+On what basis?• Do they know they're committing to every deal he does?• Does Jason want all of these backers?
 Or will he drop the less sophisticated ones?So the real numbers will come in lower once we finish working out the rules of engagement.

 A more important question is how long it will take Calacanis to get the syndicate investment money into the hands of the winners.
 Since the investment program is so new, the timeline has not yet been formalized.
 Hackers who build a product overnight may not be willing to put their whole life on hold to launch a company without the investment money securely in hand.
 They'll have $50,000 from the LAUNCH Fund to tide them over, but they may be nervous to quit their jobs and commit 100 percent to their product until the AngelList Syndicates money comes through.